• Skip to main content

 About Matt Cook*

-Dr. Matt Cook serves as the Director of the Center for Healthy Churches.
-Dr. Cook joined the Center after serving local congregations for thirty years with twenty years as Senior Pastor in churches in Texas, Arkansas, and North Carolina.
-Matt is a sought-after preacher, teacher, and workshop leader across the country and in various denominational settings.
-In addition to his work at the Center, he has served as Interim Pastor in multiple congregations across the country.
-Matt holds a bachelor’s degree from Samford University and completed both his M.Div. and Ph.D. in Church History...
+Dr. Matt Cook serves as the Director of the Center for Healthy Churches, bringing over thirty years of experience from his tenure in local congregations, with two decades spent as a Senior Pastor in churches spanning Texas, Arkansas, and North Carolina.
+Widely recognized as a sought-after preacher, teacher, and workshop leader, Matt extends his expertise across the country and in various denominational settings.
+Beyond his role at the Center, he has served as an Interim Pastor in numerous congregations nationwide.
+Matt's academic journey includes earning a bachelor’s degree from Samfor...
 Learn More »

 Reader Interactions